openstax/adaptarr-front/README.md

 ## Sentry

-We are using sentry (httpscreate://sentry.naukosfera.com/) to monitor exceptions on staging and production server.
+We are using [Sentry](https://sentry.io/welcome/) to monitor exceptions on staging and production server.

 Config file is in `src/config/sentry.ts`.
-Variables `SENTRY_DSN` and `SENTRY_RELEASE` are automatically added when deploying by our deployment server.

 Unhandled errors will be catched by `ErrorBoundary` component which will send an error to the server and give user possibilty to attach report.